happycodinguk/telegram-system-monitor/README.txt

 DEBIAN 10
 CENTOS 7

-This script will install Telegram BOT Notifications.
+This script will install Telegram BOT Notifications for webservers or use on your linux laptop.
-Pick one, all, or any combo if these notifications!
+Pick one, all, or any combo of these notifications!

 -------------------------------
 - Postfix Activity Reports
 - Low Storage Alerts
 - System Service Failure Alerts
 - CPU and Memory Alerts
-- CSF LFD Firewall alerts
+- CSF LFD Firewall alerts (if you have it installed)
 - SSH Login alerts (NOT WORKING ON CENTOS YET)
   If you have CSF firewall installed this option isnt needed as CSF/LFD gives SSH login alerts and much more!
 -------------------------------